Edward Kerling

-Edward John Kerling (June 12, 1909 – August 8, 1942) was a spy and saboteur for Nazi Germany and leader of Operation Pastorius during World War II.
+Edward John Kerling (June 12, 1909 – August 8, 1942) was a spy and saboteur for Nazi Germany and the leader of Operation Pastorius during World War II.

 Early life

 Born in Biebrich, Wiesbaden, Kerling was the son of Kasper and Walberoa Kerling.
 His father, Kasper, was a World War I Imperial German Army veteran.
-Kerling studied engineering at the University of Freiburg.
+Edward Kerling studied engineering at the University of Freiburg.
 He joined the Nazi Party in 1928.
 After leaving school, he went to the U.S. and over the next several years worked a myriad of jobs.
-He married Marie Sighard in 1931.
-Kerling and Sighard frequently travelled back to Germany throughout the years to visit their families.
+Kerling married Marie Sighard, a fellow German emigrée, in New York in 1931.
+He and Sighard frequently traveled back to Germany throughout the years to visit their families.
 The couple was estranged by the time of Operation Pastorius, with both being in other relationships.
+Kerling joined the German American Bund in the 1930s.

 World War II

-In the summer of 1940, Kerling once more returned to Germany to look for work.
+In the summer of 1940, Kerling returned to Germany to look for work.
 He received a position within the Wehrmacht translating English broadcasts into German.
 He was sent to France for the duration of the project and returned to Berlin after three months.
-Upon returning, Kerling was given a position with the Reich Ministry of Public Enlightenment and Propaganda managing German theatres.
+After returning, Kerling was given a position with the Reich Ministry of Public Enlightenment and Propaganda managing German theatres.
 He remained with the Propaganda Ministry for the next two years until Walter Kappe offered him the chance to return to the U.S. on a military mission.
 After a short time Kerling accepted the offer and spent the next several weeks training and becoming acquainted with other members of the mission.
-He spent a great deal of time with his parents during this period.
+He was with his parents during this period for a great amount of time.